bvandewe/pyneuro/docs/tutorials/mario-pizzeria-05-events.md

 - Implementing the repository pattern
 - MongoDB integration with Motor
-- Transaction management with UnitOfWork
+- Repository pattern for persistence and event publishing
 - Data persistence strategies

 ---